authgear/authgear-server/docs/specs/saml.md

   - SAML SOAP Binding is a synchronous binding which can be used in the single logout profile to send `<LogoutRequest>` to other session participants.
   - Many other profiles can be supported if we support SOAP binding.
 See [SAMLConformance](https://groups.oasis-open.org/higherlogic/ws/public/download/35393/sstc-saml-conformance-errata-2.0-wd-04-diff.pdf) Section 2.

-- Others
-  - No plan to support at the moment.
+We have no plan to support other bindings not mentioned at the moment.

 ## <a id="6"></a> Signing